tautme/country-levels/README.md

 ### License

-The source code of this project is under MIT License.
+The source code of this project is under the MIT License.

 The GeoJSON files are from OpenStreetMap, [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright).